cwendorf/Sourcebook/SPSS/data-analysis/frequencies.md

 9. Click "Continue."
 This will return you to the original dialogue box.

-10. After clicking on "OK" in the original dialogue box, a separate window with the output will appear.

 <p align="center"><kbd><img src="frequencies4.png"></kbd></p>

 ### Obtaining Descriptive Statistics

-11. To obtain summary statistics, select "Statistics."
+10. To obtain summary statistics, select "Statistics."
 Another dialogue box will appear.

-12. In this box, you can request that SPSS calculate the mean, variance, and standard deviation (or median and quartiles).
+11. In this box, you can request that SPSS calculate the mean, variance, and standard deviation (or median and quartiles).

-13. Once you have selected the desired statistics, click "Continue."
+12. Once you have selected the desired statistics, click "Continue."
 This will return you to the original dialogue box.

-14. After clicking on "OK" in the original dialogue box, a separate window with the output will appear.
+13. After clicking on "OK" in the original dialogue box, a separate window with the output will appear.

 <p align="center"><kbd><img src="frequencies3.png"></kbd></p>